Knowing the Rectangle Grid Tool

 As soon as you are done setting options click OK and the grid appears on the artboard, drawn from the point of origin as you specified, and with the division options you selected.

-This grid has the options set as in the illustration above, with fill grid unchecked, You can see the page background.
+This grid has the options set as in the illustration below, with fill grid unchecked, You can see the page background.

 On this grid set the fill colour to this soft green, and the stroke colour left at black.
 Both “use outside rectangle as frame” and “fill grid” were checked.